drwalton/bpbrt4/README.md

 Ensure you use the `PBRTV4 Output` node, and not a standard Blender shader (like "Principled BSDF" for example).

+Inputs such as images should also make use of the PBRT image texture node `PBRTV4 Textures->Image`.

+Textures used as normal maps must have the is Normal property set.

 Example minimal setup using the diffuse shader:

 ![Example Minimal Nodes](images/examplematerial.png)

+#### Limitations

+Currently materials do not appear correctly in the `Rendered` and `Material Preview` view modes.
+As a result I recommend the use of `Solid` or `Wireframe` when composing scenes.